steveoc64/bsd-vps/README.md

 ```
 cd ~/go/src/github.com/koding/kite
 git rename origin upstream
-git remote add origin https://github.com/steveoc64/kite  // being a fork of the above with bsd fixes in place
+git remote add origin https://github.com/steveoc64/kite # being a fork of the above with bsd fixes in place
 git fetch origin
 git checkout freebsd-support
 git pull
 go install .
 ```

+## Cleanup the test jail

+That should work, so now its ok to get rid of the test jail, and start building a real basejail.

+`iocell stop myjail && iocell destroy myjail`

+done !